Skip to content

 Recovery

-Sleep quality, rest days, active recovery — monitored through your wearables and factored into every recommendation your agent makes.
+Sleep quality, rest days, active recovery, all monitored through your wearables and factored into every recommendation your agent makes.

 Stress